hackergod00001/iSee/CONTRIBUTING.md

 - Use meaningful variable and function names
 - Add comments for complex logic
 - Keep functions focused and small
+- All new Swift files must include header comment with file name, project name, and date
+- Refer to `COMPLETE_LOGIC_DOCUMENTATION.md` for architecture patterns

 ### Privacy Guidelines
 - **No data collection**: Never add analytics or telemetry